rhaiscript/book/src/language/print-debug.md

 // Any function or closure that takes an '&str' argument can be used to override 'print'. engine.on_print(|x| println!("hello: {}", x));

-// Any function or closure that takes a '&str' and a 'Position' argument can be used to
+// Any function or closure that takes a '&str', an 'Option<&str>' and a 'Position' argument
-// override 'debug'.
-engine.on_debug(|x, src, pos| println!("DEBUG of {} at {:?}: {}", src.unwrap_or("unknown"), pos, x));
+// can be used to override 'debug'. engine.on_debug(|x, src, pos| println!("DEBUG of {} at {:?}: {}", src.unwrap_or("unknown"), pos, x));

 // Example: quick-'n-dirty logging